Wolverine971/9takes/src/blog/people/techies/Jason-Calacanis.md

 Type 3s, or Achievers, are characterized by their desire for success and relentless pursuit of their goals and ambitions.
 They embody the best of a culture, often serving as role models that inspire others to more extraordinary personal achievements.
 However, their need to be successful is born out of a fear of worthlessness.
 In another sense, they feel deep shame and are insecure that they are not worthy of love if they are unsuccessful.
 Somewhere in their childhood, they picked up this message, and now, every time they achieve something, it validates their value.

-Threes, when they are not achieving or are very stressed, may become disengaged and lethargic and act like an unhealthy version of another personality type, the Enneagram 9.
+When they are not achieving or are very stressed, type 3s may become disengaged and lethargic and act like an unhealthy version of another personality type, the Enneagram 9.
 On the other hand, when they are achieving, growing, and feeling their best, Threes become more cooperative and committed to others, much like healthy Enneagram Sixes.

 ## Jason Calacanis: Tracing The Achiever's Path